 One of my musical interests in this tune is incorporating it into my repertoire on both the tin whistle and the autoharp (the two instruments in what was once a broader range of candidates that my aging hands are still comfortable playing).
 There is no question about the well-established positions the tin whistle has in Irish and Scottish traditional contexts but I have a keen research interest in how it got there.

 The autoharp cannot claim a similar niche in either the Irish or Scottish traditions.
 Tunes originating in them are mainstays of the instrument’s repertoire and a few recordings made by traditional Irish fiddlers include an autoharp as harmonic support.
 But it is a rarity in such things as cottage or pub sessions.
-Notwithstanding, the autoharp has a clear affinity with the music — as illustrated by the tune that is the focus of this post — and can produce even the most intricate of the characteristic Irish ornaments.
+Notwithstanding, the autoharp has a clear affinity with the music, again illustrated by the tune that is the focus of this post.